abhioshar/Assignment/README.md

 *01-01-2012 19:45:00 Naomi is getting into the car*

 We generate a linked list from a given sentence omitting a single word.
 Why linked list?
-Because it has contant insertion/deletion time for an entry which will help us later when we remove a word at a time from a line to generate key for a hashmap.
+Because it has constant insertion/deletion time for an entry which will help us later when we remove a word at a time from a line to generate key for a hashmap.

 Eg. for example for above line from file would generate six hashmap entries